atomist/microgrammar/docs/providedMatchers.md

 ## Compositional matchers

-The concepts in these will be familiar from BNF grammars or parser combinator frameworks.
+These matchers enable the composition of more complex microgrammars.
+The concepts will be familiar from BNF grammars or parser combinator frameworks.

 | Matcher  |  Source file |  Matches | Notes  |
 |---|---|---|---|